Website Footers: Everything You Need to Know About Them, Plus 21 Great Examples

 Immediately grabbing your attention to the footer is their call to action “Book a demo.”
 A space to enter an email address is directly beneath it to start the conversation.

 They keep things simple and don't clutter their layout with too many inline footer links.
 A horizontal glance through the screen area draws your eyes straight to the social network icons on the right.

 An unusual design for website footers: the Awwwards footer splits into two sections.
 The first reinforces the website's brand principles and many awards.
 It also includes the most crucial links for consumers to follow.

 This approach is great because it's one of those website footer examples that show extensive capability.
 It is neither a section of the website dedicated primarily to important but inaccessible information nor is it a section devoted solely to redirects.
 Still, it can accomplish both at the same time.

 5. Becca Slack

-Becca Slack, a content producer, writer, and comedian, has a stylish and roomy footer on her one-page website.
+Becca Slack, a content producer, writer, and comedian, has a stylish and roomy footer on her one-page website (check out our Carrd review for an idea of how a one-page website builder works).
 It's the perfect finish to her showcase of works and films.